KevinZJX/fork_opensecura_sw_kelvin/README.md

 * platforms: Crosscompile platform setup for Bazel.
 * third_party: Third party repositories for Bazel.
 * toolchains: Crosscomple toolchain setup for Bazel.
+* host_tools: host tool to generate the intrinsic header and toolchain op files

 ## Build the project